 Metastasis (M): Has the cancer metastasized to other parts of the body?
 If so, where and how much?

 The Clinical Group is based on whether a surgeon can remove the tumor.
 The Intergroup Rhabdomyosarcoma Studies (IRS) designed the following grouping and staging guidelines:

 Group I: Describes a tumor that can be completely removed by surgery.

-Group II: Describes a tumor that has been removed with surgery, but cancer cells remain at the edge of the tissue that surrounded the tumor, called a margin, and/or cancer cells are in the regional lymph nodes, which are lymph nodes near the site of the tumor.
+Group II: Describes a tumor that has been removed with surgery, but cancer cells remain at the edge of the tissue that surrounded the tumor (called a margin), and/or cancer cells are in the regional lymph nodes (lymph nodes near the site of the tumor).

-Group III: Describes a local tumor, which is a tumor that has not spread outside of the area where it started, that cannot be removed by surgery.
+Group III: Describes a local tumor.
+A local tumor is a tumor that has not spread outside of the area where it started and cannot be removed by surgery.